-This information will help you prepare for image-guided radiation therapy (IGRT), including what to expect before, during, and after your treatment.
+This information will help you get ready for image-guided radiation therapy (IGRT).
+It will help you know what to expect before, during, and after your treatment.
 You will also learn about side effects and how to care for yourself during your treatment.

-We suggest you read through this at least once before you start radiation therapy, and then use it as a reference in the days leading up to your radiation treatments so that you can do all you can to prepare.
-Bring it with you for your simulation appointment and all future appointments with your radiation oncologist so that you and your healthcare team can refer to it.
+Read through this resource before you start radiation therapy.
+Use it as a reference in the days leading up to your treatments so that you can prepare as much as possible.
+Bring this resource to your simulation appointment and all future appointments with your radiation oncologist.
+You and your healthcare team will refer to it throughout your treatment.

-Radiation therapy is the use of high-energy x-rays to treat cancer.
+Radiation therapy uses high-energy beams to treat cancer.
 It works by damaging the cancer cells and making it hard for them to reproduce.
-Your body then is naturally able to get rid of these damaged cancer cells.
+Your body is then naturally able to get rid of these damaged cancer cells.
 Radiation therapy also affects normal cells.
-However, your normal cells are able to repair themselves in a way that cancer cells cannot.
+However, your normal cells are able to repair themselves in a way that cancer cells can’t.

 IGRT can treat tumors with even more accuracy than traditional radiation therapy.
 IGRT involves taking many images of the tumor during treatment.
-This ensures that we are aiming the beam of radiation to the correct area.
-You will not see or feel the radiation.
+This ensures that we’re aiming the beam of radiation to the correct area.
+You won’t see or feel the radiation.

 You may have IGRT if:

-- The radiation therapy will be given in 1 to 5 treatments instead of multiple treatments.
+- Your radiation therapy will be given in 1 to 5 treatments instead of multiple treatments.

-- The treatment needs to be very precise, for safety reasons.
+- Your treatment needs to be very precise, for safety reasons.

-- You need treatment in a part of your body in which there is movement.
+You need treatment in a part of your body where there’s movement.
 It may be:

-- A tumor in your lung or liver that moves with breathing
+- A tumor in your lung or liver that moves when you breathe.

-- A tumor in your abdomen or pelvis that may move due to fullness or movement of your digestive tract
+- A tumor in your abdomen (belly) or pelvis that moves due to fullness or movement of your digestive tract.

 - A tumor in your spine or surrounding areas.